 "... lot of fun, we've got to do this again next year" –James McLaughlin, Assistant Dean of Student Programs, WPI

 "Trippy acoustic-based trio ... with a far-out set" –Craig Semon, Telegram and Gazette

 "Your music was truly inspiring" –Donna Winant, host of Artspeak

 "... our favorite Worcester band ... thanks for keeping it hopping!" –Paul and Holly Lavallee got married and Little Levity played

 "quite a success!
 Little Levity played grooving music" –Nathan Joiner, son of "Cousin Lynn" Joiner, host of Hillbilly at Harvard

-The Glass Man CD is a signed, limited edition and includes the illustrated story of the Glass Man. $20 + $2.69 shipping.
+CDs are a limited edition and include the illustrated story of the Glass Man.
 Your CD purchase also gets you a link to download the album.
-The CD makes a unique gift.
+To order, inquire at firstname.lastname@example.org.